The Safest Places to Live Abroad

 To help you make your decision, keep reading to learn about the safest countries in the world (and the most dangerous).
 For this list, we not only factored in crime, but we also looked at healthcare, which plays a vital role in anyone’s health and well-being.

-Not only is Australia one of the safest countries for foreigners, there’s also a diverse group of people and lifestyles.
+Not only is Australia one of the safest countries for foreigners, but there are also a diverse group of people and lifestyles.
 You can settle down with views of a beautiful beach, live in a big city, or live a slower pace of life in a small town.
 Read our guide to the best places to live in Australia for more information.

 The country has high healthcare standards, and while it has a high cost of living, it has higher salaries as well.